-In this intermediate Cisco CCNP R&S training, Jeremy Cioara prepares network technicians to take the 300-101 ROUTE, 300-115 SWITCH, and 300-135 TSHOOT exams, which are the three exams required to earn the CCNP Routing and Switching certification.
+In this advanced Cisco CCNP R&S training, Jeremy Cioara prepares network technicians to take the 300-101 ROUTE, 300-115 SWITCH, and 300-135 TSHOOT exams, which are the three exams required to earn the CCNP Routing and Switching certification.

 This CCNP R&S training is professional-level Cisco training, which means it was designed for network technicians trying to advance into positions that lead to higher-level network administrator roles.
 After completing this CCNP training, you'll be prepped for three CCNP exams — and ready to reap the benefits that come with both Cisco training and certification.